 FIATA issued a press release yesterday announcing that this year’s FIATA World Congress intended to be held in Busan, Republic of Korea, on 19-24 October 2020 has been postponed to 2022.
 Given the impact of the COVID-19 pandemic and the guidance from various national and international bodies, FIATA and KIFFA decided to reschedule the event for the sake and care of its members.
 The next FIATA World Congress will take place in Brussels, Belgium, on 26-29 October 2021.
 Panama will then be the host of the 2023 FIATA World Congress.
 More details on the upcoming congresses will be available in due time.

 To our members, we would like to kindly remind you that the deadline for membership renewal was 31 May.
-Your contribution is vital for FIATA to continue to represent the industry as the organisation that regulates our activities and to make the voice of freight forwarders heard at the international level.
+Your contribution is vital for FIATA to continue to represent the industry as the organization that regulates our activities and to make the voice of freight forwarders heard at the international level.
 FIATA is committed to maintaining a functional supply chain and to providing its expertise to its members.
 Please ensure that your membership is up-to-date and that you have received your FIATA Certificate by mail.
 In case of any questions, please contact firstname.lastname@example.org.

 The far-reaching global impacts of the COVID-19 pandemic highlight the importance of coordinated actions at the national and international levels to facilitate the expeditious movement of goods throughout the supply chain.
 FIATA’s Customs Affairs Institute (CAI) has been working closely with the World Customs Organization’s (WCO) Private Sector Consultative Group (PSCG) to provide crucial industry input, culminating in tangible impacts on the responses of customs authorities around the world.